ResearchScientist/Notes-Data-Analysis/Data.md

 - ensure it is current and relevant
 - confirming that it can be cited and vetted

+# Privacy

+- obtain consent prior to obtaining data
+- protect data via obfuscation and security
+- be aware of regulations

+# Management

+Establish protocols for

+- data retrieval
+- data organization
+- data use
+- data integrity
+- accountability
+- storage and security
+- data sharing

 # Types

 - numerical
 - string
 - boolean

+**Quantitative** (numerical)

+- Discrete
+	-
+- Continuous
+	- interval scale
+		- ranked or ordered
+		- distance between points is consistent
+		- e.g. temperature
+	- ratio scale
+		- ranked or ordered
+		- distance between points is consistent
+		- contains a zero value from which all measurements begin
+		- e.g. height

+**Qualitative** (categorical)

+- Nominal
+	- not ranked or not ordered
+- Ordinal
+	- ranked or ordered
+	- distance between points is not consistent
 # Formats

 ## Wide